 Triggers are composed of conditions, which are the qualifications needed for the trigger to fire, and actions, which are performed when those qualifications are met (see Understanding trigger conditions and actions).
 In other words, if the conditions are true, then the trigger will perform the actions.

-There is a standard set of default triggers that you can use and you can also create your own triggers.
+There is a set of standard triggers that you can use and you can also create your own triggers.
 Admins and agents in custom roles with permission to manage business rules can create triggers.

 Triggers are business rules that run immediately after a ticket is created or updated and automatically perform actions if specified conditions are met.
-There are default triggers and you can create additional triggers.
+There are standard triggers and you can create additional triggers.

 You must be an admin or an agent in a custom role with permission to create triggers.